 Tarp, Rope, And Tent (#3,#4,#5)

 Simply having a tent is no guarantee that you’ve got good shelter.
 What if the tent rips, or what if the rain is so severe that your tent just can’t stand up to it?
 To avoid being soaked, be sure to pack an extra tarp or two.
 If there are more people in your party, have each one of them carry a small tarp also.
 Have a few lengths of rope, and practice improvised shelter making, and you can set up a weather proof base camp just about anywhere (that there is something to tie rope to).
 A lightweight alternative to rope is paracord.
 You can carry around a good amount of paracord by just buying a good paracord survival bracelet and wearing it all the time.

 Backpack And Sleeping Bag (#6, #7)

-Whether you’re going hiking, or simply in a city miles from home when a natural disaster strikes, having a backpack pre-packed with survival gear, clothing, and the right shoes / boots is advised, if a person wants to be prepared “at all times”.
+Whether you’re going hiking, or simply in a city miles from home when a natural disaster strikes, having a great survival backpack pre-packed with survival gear, clothing, and the right shoes / boots is advised, if a person wants to be prepared “at all times”.
 Along with a good sleeping bag that is well put together, and has a cold weather temperature rating, you’ll have a “Survival pack” nearby when you need it.
 Be sure to store emergency food as well as drinking water, and a map or two, and other essential survival supplies, including medication (should you have any need for prescription medicine).

 Water Bottle, Water Purification Tablets / Water Purifier (#8)

 A good water bottle, such as the stainless steel water bottles seen in many stores nowadays, is a handy item when it comes to survival.
 Certain water bottles can be rigged to allow water to be boiled right inside the bottle – no need for a pot or tea kettle.
 Be sure to check whether a bottle is actually stainless steel, or if its made from aluminum, and also look up the brand to see what the manufacturer (or others) have to say.
-Klean Kanteens and Guyout Designs are both stainless steel bottles that are ok to boil water in.
+Klean Kanteens and Guyout Designs are both stainless steel bottles that are OK to boil water in.

 If you’re in a hurry, and don’t have time to boil water, then having a few Water Purification Tablets on hand is advised.
 Be sure to read ratings and reviews as well as understand how they work so that you can choose the correct tablets and use them effectively.